scarletquasar/RecursiveComparator.TS/README.md

 Test Results in Chrome 95.0.4638.54 64-bit:
 <img src="https://i.imgur.com/WvxSS7t.png">

-**You can also test by yourself executing the "test.html" file in the repository using Live Server or similar.**
+**You can also test by yourself executing the "test.html" file in the repository using Live Server or similar or in https://eternalquasar0206.github.io/recursive-comparator/**

 Changelog: